News

 Tell Siri you want Italian food, and Siri will tell you where to get it along with restaurant ratings.
 Tell Siri you need to hide a body, and Siri will give you a list of reservoirs, mines, dumps, and swamps (really).

 Siri, for the first time, makes voice a viable user interface.
-Earlier technologies were awkward, imprecise, and single task oriented.
+Earlier vocal interface technologies were awkward, imprecise, and single task oriented.
 Siri is smart.
 It learns your habits and can answer questions based on context.
 It can distill what you want out of your natural speech, and the more you use it, the better it gets at understanding you and your user trends.
 Siri will update your calendar, transcribe and send email, check the weather, find a bookshop, make a call, or look up talking points on Wikipedia.
 It’ll even talk to you and read your messages to you.

 Eric Schmidt, Google’s chairman, went so far as to say Siri could pose a competitive threat to Google.
 Why?
 Because when you ask Siri to look up that seafood place at the intersection of Main and William, you don’t need to see a Google ad for Red Lobster.
 Siri bypasses user interaction with Google, which includes bypassing Google’s ads.
 But remember that we’re talking about Google here.
 Google’s been the reigning champ in search for a long time, and competition will only push them to do what they do best: innovate.
 Google, however, may be obliged to share a piece of the pie.